MatthiasValvekens/pandoc-iso/README.md

 # pandoc-iso

-Haskell Pandoc filter to handle some referencing issues when composing ISO docs in Pandoc
+This is a Haskell Pandoc JSON filter to handle some referencing issues when composing ISO docs in Pandoc.
+I used Haskell because I'm more familiar with it than with Lua, and because it's Pandoc's "native" environment.

 Things it does: